-Although there isn't a shuttle bus in Labadee, most cruise travelers walk the gangway into the pier not realizing that there are a few very convenient ways to explore the resort.
-Some cruisers may not realize how easy it is to walk around and how Labadee is very acessiblity friendly.
+Although there isn't a shuttle bus in Labadee, most cruise travelers walk the gangway into the pier, not realizing there are a few very convenient ways to explore the resort.
+Some cruisers may not realize how easy it is to walk around and how Labadee is very accessibility friendly.

 Columbus Cove Express the tender boat

 A tender boat specially designed by Royal Caribbean docks right by the gangway.
-This double decker type of water-taxi takes passengers to Columbus Cove, the farthest beach in Labadee.
-Named Columbus Cove Express, the tender boat service is free and takes a few minutes to sail ½ mile (800 meters) to Columbus Cove.
+This double-decker type of water taxi takes passengers to Columbus Cove, the farthest beach in Labadee.
+Named Columbus Cove Express, the tender boat service is free and takes a few minutes to sail ½ a mile (800 meters) to Columbus Cove.

 There is also a free tram running continuously between the Dragon Tram Station (by the entrance of the resort) and the Columbus Cove Tram Station on the East side of the property.
 There are a couple of stops along the way: the Barefoot Tram Station and the Town Square Tram Station.
 Using the Columbus Cove Express to get to the farthest beach and returning with the tram is a great way of exploring Labadee.

 Because Labadee is just over ½ mile (800 meters) long and no more than ⅓ mile (400 meters) wide, walking is a comfortable way to get to all and every attraction of Labadee.
 All paths and trails are paved.
-There are lots of shaded places to have a rest and there is excellent signage allong the way.
-Paths are well marked, color colored and divided into: leisure (green), moderate (amber) and strenous (red).
+There are many shaded places to rest, and there is excellent signage along the way.
+Paths are well-marked, color colored, and divided into leisure (green), moderate (amber), and strenuous (red).

 Acessibility: wheelchairs and scooters

-Cruisers with mobility difficulties will find beach wheelchairs right by the entrance of the resort.
-Wheelchairs can easily be accommodated at all food and beverage venues, restrooms, beaches and by all tram stops.
-Passengers traveling with a wheelchair or a scooter, will find it easy and comfortable to exlore Labadee.
+Cruisers with mobility difficulties will find beach wheelchairs right by the resort's entrance.
+And you can easily take wheelchairs to all food and beverage venues, restrooms, beaches, and all tram stops.
+Passengers traveling with a wheelchair or a scooter will find it easy and comfortable to explore Labadee.

 21 Top Things to Do on a cruise to Labadee